singh-man/books/crackingTheCoding/18_advancedTopics.md

 - If you implemented the priority queue with a min heap, then the remove_min calls will each take O(log v) time (as will inserting and updating a key).
 We will do one remove_min call for each vertex, so that's O(v log v) (v vertices at O(log v) time each).
 Additionally, on each edge, we might call one update key or insert operation, so that's O(e log v).
 The total runtime  is O((v  +  e) log v).

 Which one is better?
 Well, that depends.
-If the graph has a lot of edges, then v²  will be close toe.
+If the graph has a lot of edges, then v²  will be close to e.
 In this case, you might be better off with the array implementation, as O(v²)  is better than O((v + v²) log v).
 However,  if the graph is sparse, then e is much less than v².
 In this case, the min heap implementation may be better.